Dozens fall victim to repackaging scam, prompting federal agencies to look deeper - NewsBreak

 Then, bigger items.

 “It was like, cell phones and laptops,” Udy said.
-“I got a Roomba that dropped on the door.”Developers prepping vacant hotel near Arrowhead Stadium for 2026 World Cup
+“I got a Roomba that dropped on the door.”Kansas foundation repair experts see major increase in calls due to dry conditions

 Udy knew at least some of the items she was mailing were stolen because Stantle messaged her and told her it was shipping three Samsung cell phones to remail, all of which listed her daughter as the owner of the cell phones.